Tag Archive for: Paul Aspelin REALTOR®

 Goblin Valley State Park Experience

 We planned for just one day in this beautiful and unique area.
 Once we got the park map, we went straight to the Valley of the Goblins and parked there by the big pavilion.
 The parking lot overlooks the Goblins.
 We walked down several flights of stairs to get down and walk around among them.
 That was very cool.
 An open area to roam.
-After about 30 minutes of that, we headed out.
-We stopped at the entrance because that’s where the Gift Shop is but it was closed.
+After about 30 minutes of that, we headed out and stopped at the entrance because that’s where the Gift Shop is but it was closed.
 I think they were short staffed because the gift shop was open when we entered.
-We should have gone in then.

 Goblin Valley State Park Utah goblins